 Travelfish members are able to download our custom-built PDF guidebooks to many of the destinations on Travelfish.org -- including Battambang.
 Once downloaded, guides are stored in their Member Centre for ease of access when travelling and can also be downloaded onto their computer.
 Already a member?
 Sign in at the top right.
 Not a member?
 Sign up here.

-if you're thinking of seeing Battambang on a couple of day jaunt from Siem Reap before returning to the same, consider doing one way by land, the other by boat — just be prepared for a pretty rough and ready experience when it comes to the boat trip.
+If you’re thinking of seeing Battambang on a couple of days jaunt from Siem Reap before returning to the same, consider doing one way by land, the other by boat — just be prepared for a pretty rough and ready experience when it comes to the boat trip.

-Once you're safely ensconced in Battambang, make sure you organise a motorbike trip into the surrounds — allow at least half a day to see the highlights.
-There are no shortage of English-speaking motos will be on hand to guide your way.
+Once you’re safely ensconced in Battambang, make sure you organise a motorbike trip into the surrounds — allow at least half a day to see the highlights.
+There is no shortage of English-speaking motos on hand to guide your way.

 Jump to a destination

 - Limited time offer. from US$ 31